josephWoodland/beer.com/README.md

 ### Links to email contacts

-- Visitors must be able to email and contact the clients.
+- Visitors must be able to contact the clients through the built in contact form.

 ### Links to social media

--Visitors must be able to link to the companies social media pages
+- Visitors must be able to link to the brand's social media pages.

 ## Technologies Used